Fed keeps interest rates unchanged

 Following the announcement, the U.S. dollar fell against major currencies, including the British pound, the euro, Chinese yuan and Turkish lira.

 In addition, U.S. stocks erased all their losses and climbed to positive territory but the Dow and S&P fell back into the red shortly after.

-Tags: economy, economy news, new york, world economy, us fed, yellen, janet yellen, global economy, us economy, economy foresight, dow jones, nasdaq, Corey Blackman, wall street, Övünç Kutlu, federal reserve, us rate, us central rate, fed rate, us fed rate, central bank rate, us economy 2016
+Tags: new york, yellen, janet yellen, us economy, economy foresight, dow jones, nasdaq, Corey Blackman, wall street, Övünç Kutlu, federal reserve, us rate, us central rate, fed rate, us fed rate, central bank rate, us economy 2016